Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 6. SMS — Twilio integration, sends/receives SMS

-7. Email — IMAP/SMTP, any email provider
+7. Email — IMAP/SMTP, any provider

 9. Mattermost — self-hosted Slack alternative